ehowey/gatsby-theme-catalyst/README.md

 ## Catalyst Themes and Starters

 * [Gatsby-Theme-Catalyst-Core](https://github.com/ehowey/gatsby-theme-catalyst-core): *This acts as the core theme on which all other themes are based.
 It houses a basic, unstyled, site architecture along with most commonly needed dependencies.
 Uses theme-ui under the hood for styling changes and MDX for pages.*
-  * [Gatsby-Theme-Catalyst-Onepage](https://github.com/ehowey/gatsby-theme-catalyst-onepage): *Child theme of the core theme.
-Allows for a single page website with anchor links and smooth scrolling in lieu of a traditional nav menu which would link to different pages*
   * [Gatsby-Starter-Catalyst-Core](https://github.com/ehowey/gatsby-starter-catalyst-core): *Starter for the core theme to make installation and customization easier*
-  * [Gatsby-Starter-Catalyst-Onepage](https://github.com/ehowey/gatsby-starter-catalyst-onepage): *Starter for the onepage theme to make installation and customization easier*

 ## Customizing the themes and starters